sjodmak/HD-MSO-2023/SD_card_format.md

 **Example output**

-If you have formatted the SD card successfully, the above command should generate the following output.
+If you formatted the SD card successfully, the above command should generate the following output.
+Note that 65536 bytes is 64 KB, the desired cluster size.

 ```
 fsck.fat 4.2 (2021-01-31)